 You can build a raised bed from almost any material you like, as long as it is sturdy and does not contain harmful chemicals.
 Do not use pressure-treated lumber (including railroad ties) because it contains toxins that can leach into the soil.
 Bricks, cement blocks, and untreated lumber are all suitable for framing.

 Even cheap pine boards can be used to frame a bed.
-Pine, however, is not rot-resistant, so you’ll have to replace it after four years or so.
+Pine, however, is not rot-resistant, so you’ll have to replace it after 5 years or so.
 The boards will last longer if you first paint them with raw, not boiled, linseed oil.
 I used untreated 1-by-10 inch pine for the beds in my Herb Garden (above).
 After one season the wood turned from boring beige to graceful gray.
 I paved the paths between beds with pea gravel, and then enclosed the entire garden with wire mesh attached to pressure-treated posts.

 For my kitchen garden, I built eight 4-by-8 foot beds from inexpensive, rough-hewn hemlock.
 Hemlock, like cedar, oak and redwood (these last two are pricey) is naturally rot-resistant.
 The boards of these beds are 12-inches high and 2-inches thick.
 Running perpendicular to the hemlock-enclosed beds are four 2-by-8 foot beds framed with 1-by-10 inch pine.
 Paths here are paved with shredded wood chips, and the garden is protected from woodchucks, rabbits, and deer by wire-mesh fencing.

 As for building a timber-framed bed, no carpentry job could be easier.
 Simply join the corners together with galvanized nails or screws.
 I used 1 ½-inch nails for my thin pine-framed beds, and 4-inch screws for my thicker hemlock models.
 Although corner posts are commonly used for raised beds, I have not found them necessary.

 Before filling a frame with soil, it is imperative to line the bottom of the bed with either corrugated cardboard or several thicknesses of newspaper.
 This material will smother any weeds or grass that would otherwise grow up through the raised bed and impede your perfect planting plan.